industrial-edge/simatic-ax-trace-diagnostics-getting-started/README.md

 In this application example, the connection to the PLC using this application is managed and several signals from the bottles' filling process are traced.
 The publishing of signals' data to Databus is also shown in this application example.
 Then, the signals published to Databus are read using IIH Essentials application.

 Moreover, the high speed traicing using simple sinus wave is showed.
 This application has an ability to trace high frequency signals.
-As it is explained in the Documentation, the sampling period of the signals is derived directly from the PLC's cyclic interrupt's cycling period.
+As it is explained in the Documentation, the sampling period of the signals is derived directly from the PLC's cyclic interrupt's cyclic time.

 ![task](docs/graphics/Overview.png)